5G-MAG/Tech/pages/Network_APIs/Content_Production/Production_Contribution_Workflows.md

     <td markdown="span" align="left"><b>Practical example<b/></td>
   </tr>
   <tr>
     <td markdown="span" align="left">A typical setup can consist of a smartphone used to capture video which is then send to a server in the cloud for uplink streaming.
-The provider of such a service, or the user, would have configured the IP addresses, ports, and other parameters between the user application and the application server though such application-specific API.
+The provider of such a service, or the user, would have configured the IP addresses, ports, and other parameters between the user application and the application server through such application-specific API.
 For a cellular backpack, a similar configuration should be followed.</td>
   </tr>
 </table>